Nina Hagen: 1976–1979: Migration to West Germany and Nina Hagen Band

 The debut album gained significant attention throughout Germany and abroad both for its hard rock sound and for Hagen's theatrical vocals which drew heavily from her operatic training, far different from the straightforward singing of her East German recordings.
 However, relations between Hagen and the other band members deteriorated over the course of the subsequent European tour, and Hagen decided to leave the band in 1979, though she was still under contract to produce a second album.
 This LP, Unbehagen (which in German means "discomfort" or "unease"), was eventually produced with the band recording their tracks in Berlin and Hagen recording the vocals in Los Angeles.
 It included the single "African Reggae" and "Wir Leben Immer...
 Noch", a German language cover of Lene Lovich's "Lucky Number".
 The other band members, sans Hagen, soon developed a successful independent musical career as Spliff.

 Meanwhile, Hagen's public persona was steadily creating media uproar.
 She became infamous for an appearance on an Austrian evening talk show called Club 2, on 9 August 1979, on the topic of youth culture, when she demonstrated (while clothed, but explicitly) various female masturbation positions and became embroiled in a heated argument with other panelists, in particular, writer and journalist Humbert Fink.
 The talk show host, Dieter Seefranz, had to step down following this controversy.

-She also acted with Dutch rocker Herman Brood and singer Lene Lovich in the 1979 film Cha Cha.
-Brood and Hagen would have a long romantic relationship that would end when Hagen could no longer tolerate Brood's drug abuse.
+She acted with Dutch rocker Herman Brood and singer Lene Lovich in the 1979 film Cha Cha.
+Brood and Hagen had a long romantic relationship, which ended when Hagen could no longer tolerate Brood's drug abuse.
 She would refer to Brood as her "soulmate" long after Brood committed suicide in 2001.